True change doesn’t start at the top, it starts with us.

 Real, lasting health system change requires critical mass public pressure, one of the most powerful forces shaping policy.
 Like most large institutions, health systems resist change due to entrenched interests and bureaucratic inertia.
 When patients, healthcare workers, and communities demand improvements, policymakers and governments cannot ignore them.
 Collective voices create momentum for reform.

-We have a plan to Make NZ Healthy Again:
+We have a plan to Make NZ Healthy:

 Mission: